linx-software/salesforce-api-connectors/README.md

 #### WriteAccountsToCSV

-This function retirves all the accounts from the Salesforce API and logs them to a local CSV file.
+This function retrieves all the accounts from the Salesforce API and logs them to a local CSV file.